jkelley129/IGNIS-OS/README.md

 ## Current Features
 Features in rough chronological order of implementation
-- VGA for outputting text to the screen
+- Console layer for outputting text to the screen via VGA
 - Interrupt Descriptor Table for handling interrupts(keypresses, hardware interrupts)
 - Interactive kernel-level shell for debugging and functionality
 - Programmable Interval Timer with interrupt handling